Unveiling optical signatures of outflows in accreting white dwarfs: Analysis and results

 \subsection{Evolution of the main emission lines}

 Optical, double-peaked emission lines are commonly found in compact binaries and interpreted as arising in the accretion disc \citep{Smak1969}.
-These can be also seen as single-peaked emission components in low orbital inclination systems (as it is presumably the case of the four sources studied here).
-On the other hand, (intrinsic) single-peaked emission lines are also often detected during (presumably) disc dominated phases (see e.g. \citealt{Matthews2015} and references therein).
+These can also be seen as single-peaked emission components in systems with low orbital inclination (as is presumably the case for the four sources studied here).
+On the other hand, (intrinsic) single-peaked emission lines are also often detected during (presumably) disc-dominated phases (see e.g. \citealt{Matthews2015} and references therein).
 However, as shown in \mbox{Figs. \ref{bz_cam}}, \ref{v751_cyg}, \ref{mv_lyr}, and \ref{v425_cas}, the optical lines of AWDs can be significantly more complex than single- or double-peaked emission components.
-In addition to the possible presence of \mbox{wind-related} features (e.g. \mbox{P-Cygni} profiles), absorptions that shift in velocity throughout the orbit, producing variable components at both the red and blue side of the emission peak, are sometimes observed in AWDs \citep[e.g.][]{Casares1996,Hoard2000,Kara2023}.
+In addition to the possible presence of \mbox{wind-related} features (e.g. \mbox{P-Cygni} profiles), absorptions that shift in velocity throughout the orbit ---producing variable components at both the red and blue side of the emission peak--- are sometimes observed in AWDs \citep[e.g.][]{Casares1996,Hoard2000,Kara2023}.
 Our study lacks the orbital coverage to properly single out these components.
 However, hints indicating the possible presence of underlying absorption features in the range of $\sim -1000$ to \mbox{1000 km s$^{-1}$} can be seen in some of the sources, particularly in the \hei transitions.
-In Fig. \ref{overlap} (see also \mbox{Section \ref{velocities}}) we show, for the four sources in our sample, an overlap of the \ha and \hei \lam5876 emission lines.
-As an example of the multiple components that we detect, the \hei \lam5876 transition in epoch \#3c of V751 Cyg (top right panel) presents a main emission component that seems to be embedded in a broad absorption, observed as both red- and blue-shifted absorption features that reach velocities below 1000 km s$^{-1}$.
-An additional blue-shifted absorption component, that overlaps its analogous in H$\alpha$, reach velocities higher than 1000 km s$^{-1}$.
-Hereafter, we will refer to the absorption features in the range of $\sim -1000$ to 1000 km s$^{-1}$ as low-velocity absorptions, and those with velocities \mbox{$\gtrsim 1000$ km s$^{-1}$} as high-velocity absorptions.
+Figure \ref{overlap} (see also \mbox{Section \ref{velocities}}) shows an overlap of the \ha and \hei \lam5876 emission lines for the four sources in our sample.
+As an example of the multiple components that we detect, the \hei \lam5876 transition in epoch \#3c of V751 Cyg (top right panel) presents a main emission component that seems to be embedded in a broad absorption, which is observed as both redshifted and blueshifted absorption features that reach velocities below 1000 km s$^{-1}$.
+An additional blueshifted absorption component ---that overlaps its analogue in H$\alpha$--- reaches velocities higher than 1000 km s$^{-1}$.
+Hereafter, we refer to the absorption features in the range of $\sim -1000$ to 1000 km s$^{-1}$ as low-velocity absorptions, and those with velocities \mbox{$\gtrsim 1000$ km s$^{-1}$} as high-velocity absorptions.
 The same phenomenology is observed in other epochs and sources (e.g. epochs \#3a of \mbox{MV Lyr} and V425 Cas).
-Likewise, steady, broad absorption features overlapping the main emission profiles have been also observed in the Balmer transitions during active states of accreting black holes and neutron stars [i.e. X-ray binaries (XRBs); e.g. \citealt[][]{Casares1995,Callanan1995,Soria2000a,Jimenez-Ibarra2019a}].
+Likewise, steady, broad absorption features overlapping the main emission profiles have also been observed in the Balmer transitions during active states of accreting black holes and neutron stars [i.e. X-ray binaries (XRBs); e.g. \citealt[][]{Casares1995,Callanan1995,Soria2000a,Jimenez-Ibarra2019a}].
 For all these reasons, any absorption feature found in the data should be interpreted with caution.